MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 You can search, call, and receive a call from a Teams user in another organization if your organization is federated with that organization.
 To call a federated user, open Dynamics 365 Guides, select **Search**, and then use the holographic keyboard to enter their **full email address** (or use the **Mic** button if you prefer to use your voice).
 You won't see any search results if you enter just a name or a partial email address.

-After you call a federated contact, they will appear in your recent contacts list, so you don't have to search for that contact again.
+After you call a federated contact, they appear in your recent contacts list, so you don't have to search for that contact again.

 >[!Note]
 > If you can't find the contact you're looking for, it might be because Teams federation ([Teams external access](/microsoftteams/manage-external-access#:~:text=Enable%20your%20Organization%20to%20Communicate%20with%20another%20Teams,your%20organization%2C%20skip%20to%20step%205.%20See%20More.)) has not been enabled.
 Contact your administrator for help.